 Most of the mosque’s highlights can be viewed from within its large courtyard.
 Its tall minaret was built of brick in the typical Diyarbakır square-shaped style.
 Its top, however, was later added by the Ottomans.

 The center of the courtyard contains two large conical ablution fountains, while you’ll also notice a small sundial.
-It was designed by 13th-century engineer Al Jazari.
-He wrote numerous scientific books while living in Diyarbakır, and became one of the most respected engineers of the Islamic world.
+It was designed by 13th-century engineer Al Jazari, who wrote numerous scientific books while living in Diyarbakır.
+And he’d go on to become one of the most respected engineers of the Islamic world.

 The courtyard’s four sides, meanwhile, represent the four different schools of Sunni Islam: Hanafi, Maliki, Shafi’i and Hanbali.
 Most Muslims in Anatolia are followers of the Hanafi school.